ovh/cds/docs/content/docs/concepts/authentication.md

 Scopes list:

 - User: access to handlers for user profile and contact management.
-- AccessToken: access to handlers for user authentication management.
+- AccessToken: access to handlers for user authentication management, create new consumers, revoke sessions...
 - Action: access to handlers for action management.
-- Admin:
+- Admin: access to admin handlers.
 - Group: access to handlers for group management.
 - Template: access to handlers for workflow template management.
 - Project: access to handlers for project management.
-- Run:
+- Run: access to handlers for workflow run management.
-- RunExecution:
+- RunExecution.
-- Hooks:
+- Hooks.
-- Worker:
+- Worker.
 - WorkerModel: access to handlers for worker model management.
-- Hatchery:
+- Hatchery.
-- Service:
+- Service.

 ## Builtin consumer regen